 The laws that govern our country are reinforced throughout the school whether in specific lessons such as PSHE, or when discussing a particular issue that has arisen in class.
 The Rule of Law is also raised within our assemblies to be presented on a whole school scale.
 Pupils are taught the reasons behind laws and that they govern and protect us and these are tackled with increasing depth throughout the school.

-During all interactions and behaviour discussions we ask children to reflect on the reasons behind their behaviour, the school rules that have been broken and what they need to do to make the situation right again.
-The school rules themselves were created by school council as a way to keep children clear on the expectations of their behaviour and the impact on others.
+During all interactions and behaviour discussions, we ask children to reflect on the reasons behind their behaviour, the school rules that have been broken and what they need to do to make the situation right again.

 All of our lessons at CCJ focus on our strong ethos and values of love, hope, generosity, forgiveness, humility and courage.
 Our ethos explicitly refers to community and positive contributions to society and these ideas encompass the need for mutual respect within our school and our wider communities.
 Staff model this respect to pupils but also expect it from pupils in return and they spend time talking situations through with a child where something has gone wrong.